dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 16 - Sim2Real.md

 ## What is the clever idea of this paper?
-This method does not rely on sensors such as cameras or force/torque sensors.
+This method does not rely on sensors such as cameras or force/torque sensors, and the controller can be deployed without fine-tuning.
+To overcome

 ## How the idea is implemented
 The controller is trained using reinforcement (PPO) in a simulated environment to learn the representation of the objects' extrinsic parameters and optimize the joint control policy.